Dumb Bunnies

 Dumb Bunnies is a series of books created by Dav Pilkey, the author of Captain Underpants, Dog Man, and Ricky Ricotta's Mighty Robot under the pseudonym "Sue Denim".
-They involve the adventures of a dumb family of bunnies.
-The Dumb Bunnies did everything in reverse, including sleeping under beds and putting flowers upside down in vases.
+They involve the adventures of a dumb family of three bunnies - Poppa, Momma, and Baby.
+The Dumb Bunnies did everything in reverse or out of order, including sleeping under beds and putting flowers upside down in vases.

-The series is said to be mocking or parodying books like Good Night Moon by Margaret Wise Brown and The Stupids Step Out by Harry G. Allard and illustrated by James Marshall.
+The series is said to be mocking or parodying books like Goodnight Moon by Margaret Wise Brown and The Stupids Step Out by Harry G. Allard and illustrated by James Marshall.

 Book appearances

 The Dumb Bunnies first appeared in the book The Dumb Bunnies.
-In the book the Dumb Bunnies are having porridge when they decide to go for a walk.
+In the book the Dumb Bunnies live in "a log cabin made of bricks".
+They are having porridge when they decide take their bikes - that is, bringing their bikes along for the car ride.
+They go ice skating in a lake and bowl a home run in the public library.
 They go to Kentucky Fried Carrots (parody of Kentucky Fried Chicken) and have a picnic in the car wash.
-Meanwhile, Little Red Goldilocks enters their home.
+Meanwhile, Little Red Goldilocks (a parody of Snow White, Little Red Riding Hood, and Goldilocks) enters their home.
 When the Dumb Bunnies return, they are thrilled to see her.
 But Poppa Bunny is embarrassed because he thought someone slept on his porridge.
 Momma Bunny is angry because she thought someone ate her bed.
 Baby Bunny cries because he thinks someone used his pimple cream.
-Then Papa Bunny dances, Mama Bunny sings a song, and Baby Bunny flushes Little Red Goldilocks down the toilet.
+Then Papa Bunny dances a merry dance, Mama Bunny sings a merry song, and Baby Bunny flushes Little Red Goldilocks down the merry toilet.
 At the end of the book, a picture on the back cover shows her coming out of a sewer pipe and landing in a lake.
-Note: The cover originally had the word "spam" on the bowl of porridge, which Pilkey claims was meant to be a joke, until the Hormel Foods Corporation threatened legal action, causing either a recall of the book or placing a golden sticker on it until a reprint was made without the word.
+The cover originally had the word "spam" on the bowl of porridge, which Pilkey claims was meant to be a joke, until the Hormel Foods Corporation threatened legal action, causing either a recall of the book or placing a golden sticker on it until a reprint was made without the word.
 The Spam covers have now become extremely hard to find.

 The Dumb Bunnies' made their second appearance in the book The Dumb Bunnies Easter.
 The Dumb Bunnies are preparing for Easter (which appears to be more related to Christmas) and set up the decorations (including putting an "Easter Tree" upside down).
-After preparing, they spray-paint fried eggs (claimed to be "painting Easter Eggs") and watch a small football on top of their television.
-They go to hang up their stockings before they realize that they are wearing them and they are sleeping upside down in front of the fireplace.
+After preparing, they spray-paint fried eggs (claimed to be "painting Easter Eggs") and watch a little football on the TV - that is, watching a miniature football on top of their television.
+They go to hang up their stockings before they realize that they are wearing them, and then sleep upside down in front of the fireplace.
 The Easter Bunny soon arrives and drops all the eggs down the chimney.
 The next morning, the Dumb Bunnies are thrilled to see the eggs (although they are completely cracked with shells lying everywhere).